antronerds/r2-training-courses/docs/Molecular_Oncology_CRC.md

 In the coming analyses we will use the dataset:<br>
 **Exp Colon Cell Lines (TP53 +/-) Nutlin-3A-etoposide - Sammons - 30 - DESeq2_rlog - tpm109geo**.

-In this expriment, 4 drugs were tested that can be diveded in two types.
+In this experiment, 4 drugs were tested that can be diveded in two types.
 Etoposide:  Clinically relevant activators of wild-type p53.
 Activates p53 via induction of  DNA double strand breaks.
 Initiation double strand breaks but leads of course to resitance and secondary malignancies.
 Nutlin-3A:  MDM2 inhibitor nutlin-3A to activate wild-type p53 in a non-genotoxic, considered a proto-oncogene.